nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The sequence diagram for steps 1 to 4 is as shown in the figure below.
 ![View Watchlist Command Step 1 to 4](images/ViewWatchlist-Step1-4-Sequence-Diagram.png) <br/>
-*Figure X: Sequence diagram for View Watchlist feature steps 1 to 4*
+*Figure 28: Sequence diagram for View Watchlist feature steps 1 to 4*

 **Step 5:** The `ViewWatchlistCommand#execute()` would then be called by `Main`, in which the WATCHLIST_ID will be validated.